MeGysssTaa/reflex-anticheat-internals/README.md

 ---

 ## 📄 License

+### ⚠ IMPORTANT: This repository also hosts some pics, just for the memes, which are used throughout the files.
+They belong to their respective owners (if any), no claims made for them by Reflex Development Team.
+If you have any problems with them, please let us know, and we'll address any issues immediately!

 [Reflex Anticheat Internals][reflex-anticheat-internals] © 2023 by Reflex Development Team: [DarksideCode (German)][dev-german], [sinnlosername (Florian)][dev-florian], [StevenKGER (Steven)][dev-steven], Manic97 (Michael) is licensed under [CC BY 4.0][license].
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/